Transatlantic Council on Migration Members

 Council members are among Europe and North America’s most experienced policymakers and thought leaders.
 Council management and staff are responsible for all of the Council’s work and activities.

-Peter Altmaier is the Head of the Federal Chancellery and Federal Minister for Special Tasks of Germany.
+Peter Altmaier is the German Federal Minister for Economic Affairs and Energy.
+Prior to that, he was Head of the Federal Chancellery and Federal Minister for Special Tasks of Germany.
 He previously served as the Federal Environment Minister of Germany until December 2013.
 From October 2009 until his appointment as minister in May 2012, he was First Parliamentary Secretary of the Christian Democratic Union/Christian Social Union of Bavaria (CDU/CSU) parliamentary group in the German Bundestag.
 He has been a member of the Bundestag since 1994, and has held a number of leadership positions in the Bundestag and within the CDU.

 Mr. Altmaier studied law at the University of the Saarland in Saarbrücken.
 After serving in the armed forces and completing his studies, began his career as a research assistant for public and international law at Saarland University in 1995 and later at the European Institute of Saarland University.
 He came to German politics from Brussels, where he worked for the European Commission as a civil servant on migrant issues until 1994 when he joined the Bundestag.